 Identification of unethical practices, including fraud, legal and regulatory breaches, and policy breaches are required to be reported on a timely basis to Management.
 Reporting parties are able to do so without fear of reprisal or retribution as their identity and report are kept in the strictest confidence.
-A Whistleblower Policy (adopted on 4 December 2019) and Anti-bribery and Corruption Policy (adopted on 5 August 2020) are available on the PNX website and can be accessed at https://pnxmetals.com.au/corporate-governance/ in the Corporate Governance section.
-Any material incidents or breaches must be reported to the Board in accordance with these policies.
+A Whistleblower Policy and Anti-bribery and Corruption Policy are available on the PNX website and can be accessed at https://pnxmetals.com.au/corporate-governance/ in the Corporate Governance section.
+Any material incidents or breaches are reported to the Board in accordance with these policies.